 In early 2014, April was still just a character in WYSIWYG the Musical, a composer trying to connect with the world through her music.
 Prior to the Musical's premiere, her character, who is transgender, would venture into the real world in search of happiness, but to no avail.
 Today, April and her Musicals are delighting audiences around the globe.

 In 2018, April debuted her new 90 minute production of WYSIWYG at the Vintage Theater in Denver.
 It was a sneak peek and photo op before heading off to New York City to participate in the 10th Annual Planet Connections Theatre Festivity.
-It was a whirlwind for sure, but along the way the show has accumulated 12 award nominations for music theatre excellence, including: five Off-Broadway Awards and seven Regional Broadway World Awards.
+It was a whirlwind for sure, but along the way the show accumulated 12 award nominations for music theatre excellence, including: five Off-Broadway Awards and seven Regional Broadway World Awards.